Azure/azure-kusto-node/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 For general suggestions about Microsoft Azure please use our [UserVoice forum](http://feedback.azure.com/forums/34192--general-feedback).

+# Bundling Azure SDK libraries for a browser
+To use Azure SDK libraries on a website, you need to convert your code to work inside the browser.
+You do this using a tool called a bundler.
+This process takes JavaScript code written using Node.js conventions and converts it into a format that is understood by browsers.
+Read [here](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/Bundling.md) for more info and examples.

+### Browser sample

+The main differences between the browser implementation and Node.js in the run are that ingestFromFile accepts a Blob object and ingestFromStream accepts an ArrayBuffer.
+Fallback files are called '*.browser.ts'.

+To run a quick sample for azure-kusto-ingest we provided a webpack config which uses the file index.html which runs index.js as a script.
+First add to index.ts:

+import {main} from "../exampleBrowser" main().catch(e=>console.log(e))

+Then run: npm run webpack